nsshah14/Publication-Management-System/README.md

 ## Running Code

-1. To run code import the code into an ide like vscode as a java project.
+1. To run code import the code into an ide like eclipse as a java project.
-2. Make sure to have added the jdk(java development kit) jar to the libraries of the project
+2. Make sure to add a directory called 'lib' inside the 'main' directory. inside the lib directory make sure to have the mariadb-java-client-3.0.4.jar. (basically add following folder and file in project: /Main/lib/mariadb-java-client-3.0.4.jar)
 3. In the file App.java change the user and password variable to your mariadb user and password.
 4. Run the file App.java